zedlopez/ifm/Writing with Inform.md

 	Before printing the name of the traffic signal: say "[one of]green[or]amber[or]red[cycling] ".

-This looks good for some purposes, but may not cycle in the sequence expected, and can result in incorrect indefinite articles being printed – "an red traffic signal", for example.
-What's happening is that the name is being printed internally to see whether it begins with a vowel; that prints "amber traffic signal", but invisibly to us, and since this does begin with a vowel, "an" is visibly printed; then the name is visibly printed, but now it has changed to "red traffic signal", and so the result on screen is "an red traffic signal".
+This looks good for some purposes, but may not cycle in the sequence expected, and can result in incorrect indefinite articles being printed – ``an red traffic signal``, for example.
+What's happening is that the name is being printed internally to see whether it begins with a vowel; that prints ``amber traffic signal``, but invisibly to us, and since this does begin with a vowel, ``an`` is visibly printed; then the name is visibly printed, but now it has changed to ``red traffic signal``, and so the result on screen is ``an red traffic signal``.
 There are many ways to avoid this (for example, to give the traffic signal a state which changes every turn, not every time the name is printed), but it's a trap to look out for.

 ## Line breaks and paragraph breaks